bruce30709/homebridge-switchbot-ble/README.md

 ## Logs and Debugging

 This plugin creates detailed logs for troubleshooting in the `logs` directory.
-All log timestamps are now recorded in your system's local time (using new Date().toLocaleString()).
+All log timestamps are now recorded in your system's local time format, matching your region's date and time display preferences.
 When reporting an issue, please include these logs to help diagnose the problem.

 ## Contributing